-To ensure compliance, the Group works with Anthony Collins Solicitors LLP, to help assess the extent to which it complies with relevant English law.
-This process involves using a legal compliance checklist designed to highlight any potential legal non-compliance in relation to the Group's core business.
-This review is overseen by the Group Audit & Risk Committee and reported to the Board.
+To ensure compliance, the Group works with Anthony Collins Solicitors LLP, to assist in assessing the extent to which it complies with relevant English law.
+This process involves the use of a legal compliance checklist, designed to highlight any potential legal non-compliance in relation to the Group's core business.
+This review is overseen by the Group and Risk Committee and reported to the Board.
 The review concluded that no significant issues had been identified requiring immediate or significant action to ensure legal compliance.